MapTestGame/MapCode/1.0/Specification.md

 MapCode Version 1.0 Specification
 =================================
+This document describes MapCode 1.0.

+Codepoints
+==========
 MapCode is based on UTF-8, and so it uses **codepoints**.
 All numbers are encoded as codepoints, including (but not limited to): version numbers (major, minor), string lengths, dimension sizes.

-Codepoints
-==========
 A MapCode codepoint looks just like an UTF-8 codepoint, with only a minor difference: codepoints can be up to 8 bytes long.
 This means codepoints can store up to 42 bits of data.

 Basic types